 Scholarships & Fellowships Support

 The Academic Center for Excellence now offers advising and application support for nationally competitive scholarships and fellowships.
-Below are details about what that could mean for you, but if you’d prefer to discuss these opportunities over email, Teams, or in-person, you can contact our Assistant Director for Fellowships Advising and Success Coaching, Jacob Budenz at Jacob.budenz@goucher.edu, or make an appointment via Navigate.
+Below are details about what that could mean for you, but if you would prefer to discuss these opportunities over email, Teams, or in-person, you can contact our Assistant Director for Fellowships Advising and Success Coaching, Jacob Budenz at jacob.budenz@goucher.edu, or make an appointment in Navigate.

 Scholarships & Fellowships Frequently Asked Questions